menu

 Hanover is a tiny town located in the state of Virginia.
 With a population of 235 people and just one neighborhood, Hanover is the 386th largest community in Virginia.
-Much of the housing stock in Hanover was built prior to World War II, making it one of the older and more historic towns in the country.
+Hanover has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Hanover home prices are not only among the most expensive in Virginia, but Hanover real estate also consistently ranks among the most expensive in America.